FajarMaftuhFadli/100-Days-Kubernetes-Challange/logs/day-2/README.md

 ### 1. Deploy and app

 To deploy an app to our cluster, we must create a **Kubernetes Deployment**.
-In this command, I use the Nginx app sample image stored in Google Cloud Container Registry (GCR).
+In this command, I use the NodeJS app sample image stored in Google Cloud Container Registry (GCR).

 `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`